 Multiple Sclerosis (MS) | The body’s immune system attacks nerve cells, resulting in numbness, fatigue, and paralysis. |

-Lambert–Eaton Syndrome | Similar to MG, it is an autoimmune syndrome causing muscle weakness. |
+Lambert–Eaton Syndrome | Similar to MG, Lambert-Eaton syndrome is an autoimmune syndrome that causes muscle weakness. |

 Neuropathy | A condition that causes pain, numbness and weakness from nerve damage in the arms and feet. |